LegallyNotBlonde/MegaData_SparkProject_Home_Sales/README.md

 ## Project Overview

 This project utilizes **PySpark** and **SparkSQL** to analyze a large-scale, fictional real estate dataset.
-It demonstrates how big data tools can uncover valuable insights such as pricing trends, the impact of property features, and market segment performance, while optimizing the handling of extensive datasets.
+It demonstrates how big data tools can uncover valuable insights such as pricing trends, the impact of property features, and market segment performance while optimizing the handling of extensive datasets.

 [Google Colab Link](https://colab.research.google.com/drive/1JAqXeZ72H8PeUpzbIQnDB31JAs0zDSQV#scrollTo=G_Vhb52rU1Sn) - *View-only access to the executed code*.